Supplier Visit & Capability Validation in China

 A factory visit is not about seeing a supplier.

-It is about deciding whether the project will actually run.
+It is about deciding whether the project can support stable execution.

 If a visit is based on: